This post is also available in:

-A company may use its information system to store objectives and performance.
-It must determine how to manages personnel performance.
-It must determine how to manage staff performance.
+A company can use its information system to manage goals and performance and must determine how to manage staff performance.

 The objectives of vertical management

-- Each department has its objectives, sometimes in conflict with each other, because all are in search of margin: Sales must sell a certain quantity at a certain price
+- Sales must sell a quantity at a certain price

 - Purchasing must buy a certain amount at a reasonable cost